Reduced quantum electrodynamics in curved space: Introduction

 The chiral nature of the charge carriers in graphene is responsible for the existence of a minimal AC conductivity in the collisionless regime which is universal~\cite{Andrei:2008}.
-In this respect much theoretical effort has been devoted to understand the effects of electronic interactions on the optical conductivity in such a scenario.
-Despite the manifest progress toward a better comprehension of this issue, the theoretical determination of this minimal conductivity and its dependence on interactions is still a matter of intense debate (for an interesting discussion, see Ref.~\cite{teber} and references cited therein).
+In this respect much theoretical effort has been devoted to understand the effects of electronic interactions on the optical conductivity in such a scenario (for an interesting discussion, see Ref.~\cite{teber} and references cited therein).
 One possible framework with which one can address this issue is given by the so-called reduced quantum electrodynamics (RQED).
-This is a quantum field theory describing the interaction of an Abelian $U(1)$ gauge field with a fermion field living in flat spacetimes with different dimensions~\cite{marino,Miransky:2001}.
+This is a quantum field theory describing the interaction of an Abelian $U(1)$ gauge field with a fermion field living in flat space-times with different dimensions~\cite{marino,Miransky:2001}.
 Motivations for the investigation of such reduced theories comprise their feasible application in low-dimensional condensed-matter settings, in particular graphene systems.
 Indeed, it has been claimed that calculations within the formalism of RQED reproduce as close as possible the experimental results for the minimum conductivity of graphene ~\cite{marino2}.
 Electromagnetic current correlation has also been computed within the context of RQED~\cite{Teber:2012}.
 Other interesting, noteworthy features of RQED include the validity of the Coleman-Hill theorem and the existence of quantum scale invariance~\cite{Dudal18, Dudal19}.
 For recent studies of chiral symmetry breaking in RQED at finite temperature and in the presence of a Chern-Simons term, see Refs.~\cite{Cuevas20,Olivares20}.